10 Examples of How German Relative Pronouns Can Help You Reach Fluency

 They just involve a bit of time getting used to altering them to fit the case of the clause and knowing where exactly the verb needs to go.

-Now go forth and use all this exciting relative pronoun knowledge to boost your German!
+Now you can start using all this exciting relative pronoun knowledge to boost your German!